trickstercache/trickster/docs/metrics.md

 * `trickster_cache_operation_objects_total` (Counter) - The total number of objects upon which the Trickster cache has operated.
   * labels:
-    * `cache_name` - the name of the configured cache performing the opertaion
+    * `cache_name` - the name of the configured cache performing the operation
-    * `cache_type` - the type of the configured cache performing the opertaion
+    * `cache_type` - the type of the configured cache performing the operation
     * `operation` - the name of the operation being performed (read, write, etc.)
     * `status` - the result of the operation being performed

 * `trickster_cache_operation_bytes_total` (Counter) - The total number of bytes upon which the Trickster cache has operated.
   * labels:
-    * `cache_name` - the name of the configured cache performing the opertaion
+    * `cache_name` - the name of the configured cache performing the operation
-    * `cache_type` - the type of the configured cache performing the opertaion
+    * `cache_type` - the type of the configured cache performing the operation
     * `operation` - the name of the operation being performed (read, write, etc.)
     * `status` - the result of the operation being performed